Q- How many panes of glass does the Conservatory have?

 Q– What is the oldest plant in the Conservatory?

-A– The oldest plants on display now are probably the Sago Palm (Cycas revoluta) and the Jade Tree (Crassula argentea).
-Both are over 100 years old.
+A– The oldest plant on display now is probably the Sago Palm (Cycas revoluta) and is over 100 years old.

 Q– Why are the windows white washed in the summer?

 A– A chalky paint sprayed on the glass in early summer to protect the plants from excessive sun and heat.
 In the fall the white wash is removed when days become shorter and darker.

 Q– How do you control the temperature and humidity?